• There are no suggestions because the search field is empty.

 I would say to Bob, "Well, you know what?
 There might be.
 There might be."

-If one day there is another adult who Bob Smith is having a serious relationship or perhaps a remarriage with, then all of a sudden new options develop, and Bob might well think one day, "well, you know, maybe I'm not there but the stepmother's there now and, damn, why did I agree to limit my time with my kids to every other weekend?
-Why don't I have more time than that?
-My new wife, Susan's, ex-husband gets a lot more time with his kids than I get with mine.
-Maybe I can change that."
+If one day there is another adult who Bob Smith is having a serious relationship or perhaps a remarriage with, then all of a sudden new options develop, and Bob might well think one day, "well, you know, maybe I'm not there during the working day, but their stepmother's there now and, damn, why did I agree to limit my time with my kids to every other weekend?

-My point is that these are the things that we should talk about now.
 While I am not saying that it is impossible to change anything later on, it is hard, and many things cannot ever be changed in the future (for example, distribution of property issue determinations).

 And we want to make it as easy as possible for you to get your full rights.